BIOGRAPHY

 Gilles Jobin is a choreographer living and working in Geneva whose productions have been performed all over the world since 1995.
 Based in London from 1997 to 2004 he created the groundbreaking pieces A+B=X (1997), Braindance (1999), The Moebius Strip (2001) and Under Construction (2002), relying on choreographic language outside of established aesthetic frameworks that included forays into visual arts and live art.
 In 2003 he created TWO-THOUSAND-AND-THREE for the 22 dancers of the Ballet of the Grand Théâtre de Genève for a performance that “transcends both classical and contemporary dance” (Libération).

 In 2015, he received the Swiss Grand Award for Dance from the Office Fédéral de la Culture in honor of his career to date.
-Nowadays Gilles Jobin combines contemporary dance with his passion for new imaging technologies, resulting in the production of the film WOMB in stereoscopy (3D) in 2016, FORÇA FORTE in 2017, a duo using motion capture images and in 2017 VR_I, a location-based piece in immersive virtual reality.
+Beginning in the 2010s, he broadened his creative field, exploring particle physics with QUANTUM (2013), following a residency at CERN in Geneva.
+Starting in 2015, the company began its digital experiments, with the stage duo Força Forte (2015), which included a first sequence in motion capture, the stereoscopic (3D) film WOMB in 2016, and VR_I, a location-based piece in immersive virtual reality.

-His creations are being presented in major film festivals such as the Sundance Film Festival (2018 and 2020) and the Venice Film Biennial (2018 and 2020), leading dance festivals such as the Lyon Dance Biennial (2018) or BAM (2019) in New York or museums such as Haus For Electronishe Kunst / HEK in Basel.
+His creations are being presented in major film festivals such as the Sundance Film Festival (2018, 2020 and 2021) and the Venice Film Biennial (2018 and 2020), leading dance festivals such as the Lyon Dance Biennial (2018) or BAM (2019) in New York or museums such as Haus For Electronishe Kunst / HEK in Basel.
 With the same creative team and dancers behind Magic Window (2019) and Dance Trail (2020), two augmented reality dance pieces, followed by La Comédie Virtuelle a multiuser VR piece and La Comédie Virtuelle – live show a real time multiuser performance in VR.
-In 2021 he created Cosmogony a dance piece motion captured live in the company’s studios and streamed in real time globally.
+In 2021, he created Cosmogony a dance piece motion captured live in the company’s studios and streamed in real time globally and in 2024, RESET!
+Beasts and Demons a hybrid choreographic creation, both scenic and digital.

 AWARDS